cdavisnz/SAP-Router/README.md

     ]
 }
 ```
-Once done you should be able to list the bucket as follows
+Once done you should be able to list the bucket as follows.
 ```shell-script
 $ aws s3 ls s3://software-sap/SAPROUTER_LINUX/exe/
 2016-06-30 07:15:51          0